 - A two-person partnership operates a business in which each partner draws a salary of $1,000 during the first quarter of the year.
 When one partner goes on vacation, an employee is hired and paid $95 during the quarter.
 The partnership is not required to register as an employer since partnership draws are not considered wages and the employee who was hired did not receive wages of over $100 in the calendar quarter.

-Obtain more information about wages, subject wages, and personal income tax wages from the following:
+You can learn more about wages, subject wages, and personal income tax wages from the following resources:

 - Commercial Employers-Individual Owners, Co-Ownerships, General Partnerships

 - Commercial Employers-Corporations, Limited Liability Company (LLC), Limited Liability Partnerships (LLP), Limited Partners (LP)